IDCubed/oms-docs/sources/next-steps/build-vm-images.rst

 .. todo::

-   fill in this section with details about what to setup first, for oms-kickstart, before getting into anything about templates
+   fill in this section with details about what to set up first, for oms-kickstart, before getting into anything about templates

 Packer provides a framework that simplifies automating the process of building containers and images for use in various virtualization technologies.
 Packer